 Subscription flat rate pricing is similar to interchange plus pricing in that the processor passes the costs of interchange and assessments separate from its markup.
 Where the two differ is in how the markup is calculated.
 With interchange plus, processors often use a percentage of volume and a per-transaction fee.
 A monthly fee may also apply.
 With subscription flat rate pricing, there is no percentage of volume markup.
 The processor makes money solely from a per-transaction fee and a monthly or annual subscription fee.
 Whether it's the "best" pricing model depends on the specifics of your business.
 In many cases, the 0% markup looks appealing but isn't actually as beneficial as a competitive interchange plus solution.

-Fattmerchant offers all of the commonly used payment methods, including in-store point of sale processing, e-commerce card acceptance, virtual terminal processing for mail or phone orders, and mobile processing.
-The company guarantees next-day funding for all services.
-You can accept major credit and debit cards, including Visa, MasterCard, Discover, and American Express.
-You may also be able to accept checks.
+Stax offers all of the commonly used payment methods, including in-store point of sale processing, e-commerce card acceptance, virtual terminal processing for mail or phone orders, and mobile processing.
+The company guarantees next-day funding for all services, but same-day funding can be added to your service plan for an additional fee.

-For traditional in-store payment processing, Fattmerchant can support small countertop credit card terminals (including EMV-capable equipment) or full point-of-sale systems.
+For traditional in-store payment processing, Stax can support small countertop credit card terminals (including EMV-capable equipment) or full point-of-sale systems.
 Equipment features vary, but may include the ability to accept EBT and gift cards in addition to credit and debit, integrated PIN pads, thermal printers, and more.
-If you have existing equipment you would like to use, Fattmerchant may be able to reprogram it at no additional charge.
+If you have existing equipment you would like to use, Stax may be able to reprogram it at no additional charge.

 Mobile processing is highly recommended for businesses who frequently accept payments on the road, such as caterers, landscapers, artists, tradeshow sellers, plumbers, and more.